Williams–Brice Stadium: In film

 In 1993, the stadium was the setting for The Program, a college football movie starring James Caan, Halle Berry, Omar Epps, Craig Sheffer, and Kristy Swanson.
 The stadium was also featured in overhead footage for the final scene in the 1998 football comedy, The Waterboy.

 Other events

 In 1987, Pope John Paul II, during a Papal visit to Columbia, spoke in front of 60,000 people at the stadium.
 That same year Billy Graham held his South Carolina crusade at the stadium.

-Promise Keepers held one of their ministries at Williams-Brice on October 2-3, 1998.
+Promise Keepers held one of their ministries at Williams-Brice on October 2–3, 1998.

 In December 2007, Barack Obama attracted approximately 29,000 attendees to a presidential primary campaign stop.
 Also present was his wife Michelle Obama and Oprah Winfrey.

+Liverpool beat Manchester United 3–0 at the stadium on August 3, 2024 as part of a Premier League preseason tour across the United States.